sanyam2406/credit-risk-ml/README.md

 ## Overview
 This project predicts whether a loan applicant is likely to default using a **Logistic Regression** model.

 It demonstrates a complete **end-to-end machine learning workflow** including data loading, preprocessing, EDA, model training, and evaluation.

+Logistic Regression was chosen because it provides interpretable coefficients, which is important in financial risk modeling where explainability matters.

 ## Dataset
 The dataset contains customer loan application details such as: